Austen Lane: Kansas City Chiefs

 He was claimed off waivers by the Kansas City Chiefs on June 14, 2013.

 Detroit Lions

 Lane was signed by the Detroit Lions on November 5, 2013, but was cut on November 27.

 Chicago Bears

 Lane was signed by the Chicago Bears on February 17, 2014, but was released on August 30.
 He re-signed in December 2014.

 Retirement

-On August 3, 2015, Austen Lane announced his retirement.
+On August 3, 2015, Lane announced his retirement.

 Mixed martial arts career

 Amateur career

 In November 2015, Lane made his amateur MMA debut, in which he defeated Micah Cross by knockout in the first round.
 Over the next year, Lane increased his amateur MMA record to 5 wins against no losses with all of his wins coming via knockout.

 Professional career

 Lane made his professional MMA debut in April 2017.
 He won his debut via knockout in the first round.
 Over the following year and into 2018, Lane fought three more times and improved his professional MMA record to 4 wins against no losses with again all of his wins coming via knockout.

 In April 2018, it was announced that Lane would face fellow former NFL defensive end Greg Hardy at Dana White's Contender Series 9 on June 12.
 He lost the fight via knockout in the first round.

 Lane returned to the regional MMA circuit to gain more experience, amassing a record of 7 wins and 2 losses over the next four years.
 This earned him a second shot on Dana White's Contender Series in 2022.
 He faced Richard Jacobi on September 20, 2022.
 He won the fight via TKO in the first round and was awarded a UFC contract.